arancauchi/dark-past/scripts/tromelin.md

 Around 120 French sailors had made it to shore.
 So had 80 of the slaves.

 They were stranded on an island barely a kilometer wide.
-A flat strip of sand and coral, baking under the tropical sun.
 No trees.
 No fresh water.
 No shelter.
 Just sand, rock, and the endless ocean in every direction.

 And no one knew they were there.